Dan0sz/host-webfonts-locally/readme.txt

 Leverage Browser Cache, Minimize DNS requests and serve your Google Fonts in a 100% GDPR compliant way with OMGF!

 OMGF is written with performance and user-friendliness in mind.
-It uses the Google Fonts Helper API to automagically download the fonts you want to WordPress' contents folder and generate a stylesheet for it.
-The stylesheet is automatically included to your site's header and 100% compatible with CSS and JS optimizing/minification plugins like Autoptimize or W3 Total Cache.
-OMGF can efficiently remove any requests to external Google Fonts (loaded from fonts.gstatic.com or fonts.googleapis.com).
+It uses the Google Fonts Helper API to automatically cache the fonts your theme and plugins use.
+If you're a webdeveloper/-designer yourself, you can use the Search bar to install additional fonts to include in your CSS.

-That's it.
-You're done!

-This will *decrease your pageload times*, *leverage browser cache*, *minimize DNS requests* and effectively bring you a perfect score on *Pagespeed Insights* and *Pingdom*, without taking toll on the performance of your webserver.
+After installing the plugin, OMGF runs silently in the background.
+It captures any requests made to fonts.googleapis.com or fonts.gstatic.com and copies the fonts over to your server.
+Then it generates a stylesheet for your fonts including EOT, TTF, WOFF and WOFF2 formats to guarantee maximum cross browser compatibility!

 Please keep in mind that, although I try to make the configuration of this plugin as easy as possible, the concept of locally hosting a file or optimizing Google Fonts for *Pagespeed Insights* or *GT Metrix* has proven to be confusing for some people.
-If you're not sure of what your doing, please consult a SEO expert or Webdeveloper to help you with the configuration of this plugin or [hire me to do it for you](https://ffwp.dev/wordpress-services/omgf-expert-configuration/).
+If you're not sure of what your doing, please consult a SEO expert or Webdeveloper to help you with the configuration of this plugin or [hire me to do it for you](https://ffwp.dev/wordpress/omgf-expert-configuration/).

 == Features ==
+- Automatically replace registered/enqueued Google Fonts in wp_head() with local copies,
+- Automatically remove registered/enqueued Google Fonts from wp_head(),
-- *Automatically detect* which Google Fonts your theme is using or,
+- Install additional Google Fonts and host them locally,
-- Easily find fonts in multiple subsets,
-- Download them and generate a stylesheet, which is automatically added to your header using WordPress' wp_head()-function,
-- Change the caching path (where the fonts and stylesheet are saved) for increased compatibility with Multisite environments and Caching- and Security-plugins, such as WP Super Cache, Autoptimize and WordFence,
-- Serve your fonts from your CDN,
+- Leverage the font-display (swap) option,
-- Enable Typekit's [Web Font Loader](https://github.com/typekit/webfontloader) to load your fonts asynchronously and further increase your Pagespeed Insights score (!),
+- Use Typekit's Web Font Loader to load your locally hosted fonts asynchronously,
-- Preload the entire stylesheet or just fonts loaded above-the-fold,
-- Control font performance by adding font-display property,
-- Auto-generates the local source for webfonts,
-- Automatically remove any fonts loaded from fonts.gstatic.com or fonts.googleapis.com.
+- Serve fonts from CDN,
+- Use OMGF with *security through obscurity* plugins.

+== Features in the PRO version ==
+- Automatically remove/replace all Google Fonts throughout the entire document (webpage),
+- Combine all Google Fonts (made by your theme and/or plugins) requests into one file,
+- Deduplicate Google Fonts requests,
+- Reduce loading time and page size, by forcing the used subset(s) for all Google Fonts requests,
+- Remove Resource Hints (preload, preconnect, dns-prefetch) pointing to fonts.googleapis.com or fonts.gstatic.com.

 == Installation ==